george-carlin/abroaders/app/forms/README.md

 ## How do I do it?

 1. Create a new class that inherits from `ApplicationForm`.
-It will usually (but it doesn't *have to*) have a name that ends in 'Form'.
-Define the attributes that the form has using Virtus (there should generally be a one-to-one correspondence with the class's attributes and the fields on the form in the web page):
+It will usually (but it doesn't *have to*) have a name that ends in `Form` (for example it could have a name that ends in `Survey`.
+Define the attributes that the form has using Virtus.
+There should generally be a one-to-one correspondence with the class's attributes and the fields on the form in the web page:

         class WidgetForm < ApplicationForm
           attribute :name,    String